Department of Oceanography

 Studies in Oceanography

 The BS in Oceanography provides students with an interdisciplinary education and training in one of three areas of ocean science: Ocean Observing Science and Technology (OOST), Ocean Climate (OC), Marine Ecosystems Processes (MEP) and Marine Chemistry and Geochemistry (MCG).
-All students will gain skill in handling, evaluating and analyzing large datasets.
+All students will gain skill in handling, evaluating and analyzing large datasets using computer programming.

 Oceanography